Gang Crimes Lawyer in Orange County

-Any willful involvement in gang activity can be charged as a crime.
-Penal Code Section 186.22(b) is a sentencing enhancement section that provides for increased punishment if a person commits a felony for the benefit of, at the direction of, or in association with any criminal street gang with the specific intent to promote, further, or assist in any criminal conduct by gang members.
+Under CA Penal Code Section 186.22(b), "Gang Enhancement" is an increase to one's criminal punishments in California due to their willful involvement in gang activity.
+Gang enhancement applies to those who have committed a felony for the benefit of, at the direction of, or in association with any criminal street gang with the specific intent to promote, further, or assist in any criminal conduct by gang members.
 The possible increase in the sentence under this enhancement is between two years to life in state prison depending on the felony committed.

 Even misdemeanors can be enhanced to be charged more heavily.
 For example, a person charged with felony vandalism (such as tagging that causes more than $400 in damage) may also be charged with Penal Code Section 186.22(a) if the prosecutor believes that the person is also an active gang member.
 That person also may be charged with Penal Code Section 186.22(b) if the prosecutor believes that the vandalism was committed for the benefit of the gang.
 This enhancement will increase the possible punishment by a maximum of four years in state prison.

-In another example, a person charged with a carjacking may also be charged with the above two sections if the prosecution believes that the person was an active gang member and that the carjacking was committed for the benefit of, at the direction of, or in association with a criminal street gang.
+In another example, a person charged with a carjacking may also be charged with the above two sections if the prosecution believes that the person was an active gang member and that the carjacking was committed for the benefit of, at the direction of, or in association with a criminal street gang in Orange County.
 The potential sentence for this person is life in state prison.

 Both Penal Code Sections 186.22(a) and 186.22(b) are strikes under the California Three Strikes Law.